hoelzro/rose-kernel/README.md

 rOSe is a toy operating system that I'm writing for fun.

+# Design

+The design of rOSe is still up in the air; I have decided that I'd like to try writing a microkernel, though.
+That being said, I started this project with very little idea on what I was doing, so I wouldn't be surprised if this project had a lot of rewrites. =)

 # What's with the name?

 I had some trouble thinking of a good name (RobOS would just be silly),